-After a 'few' beers, shearers love to sing and spin 'yarns'.
-(Tell tall tales, that is) (...and drink just a few beers?
-I'd like to see that!!)
+After a 'few' beers, shearers love to sing and spin 'yarns' (tell tall tales ...and drink just a few beers?
+I'd like to see that!)

 Just went searching again and I've found a version to love and cherish, read by another 'golden oldie' (who's actually a glorious silvery white!).
 Keep reading...

 And Here is the Reality of being 'ROONED'Click thumbnail to view full-size

 When you visit this wonderful site, make sure you are tempted to read more of John O'Brien's poetry (and just a few other famous Aussie bards, too) -

 Can I tempt you to look with an excerpt like this?